-If you must reschedule your exam date, please do so as soon as possible.
-You may reschedule an exam date online by signing in to your record at https://az.tmutest.com.
-(See instructions under 'Schedule/Reschedule into a Test Event'.)
+You may reschedule an exam date by signing in to your TMU© record at http://az.tmutest.com using your Email or Username and Password.
+(See instructions with screen shots under 'Schedule/Reschedule into a Test Event'.)

-• Example: If you are scheduled to take your exam on a Saturday, Sunday or Monday, you would need to reschedule by close of business the Thursday before your scheduled exam.
-D&SDT-Headmaster is open 8:00AM to 6:00PM, MST, Monday through Friday, excluding Holidays.
+• Example: If you are scheduled to take your exam on a Saturday, Sunday or Monday, you would need to reschedule online by the Thursday before your scheduled exam.

-Scheduled test date is on a: Reschedule the previous:
+Scheduled test date is on a: Reschedule online by the previous:

 Monday The previous Thursday

 Tuesday The previous Friday

 Wednesday The previous Monday

 Thursday The previous Tuesday

 Friday The previous Wednesday

 Saturday The previous Thursday

 Sunday The previous Thursday

-Please note: Reschedules will not be granted less than one full business day prior to a scheduled test date.
+Note: Reschedules will not be granted less than one (1) full business day prior to a scheduled test date.